Learning Quantized Continuous Controllers for Integer Hardware

 For Humanoid, we observe that the variance between policies is often higher across bitwidths than the FP32 policy.
 However, both the \emph{core} and \emph{all} settings clearly match the FP32 baseline at 3-bits, with similar variances.
-Last, we observe that output quantization only appears to matter at the extreme of 2-bits. \paragraph{DDPG} With DDPG, we observe that QAT occasionally even outperforms the floating-point baseline, especially at low bitwidths (however, note the elaboration in Appendix \ref{app:normalization}, \ie with reference to a floating-point baseline \emph{without} input-normalization, we perform on par).
-This is the case for Humanoid, Walker and Ant.
-However, the overall reward is lower when compared with SAC.
-For HalfCheetah, we can observe similar return behaviour as in SAC.
+Last, we observe that output quantization only appears to matter at the extreme of 2-bits. \paragraph{DDPG} {With DDPG, we observe lower overall rewards, though the quantized versions generally match the FP32 baselines.
+HalfCheetah shows a performance drop similar to the one seen with SAC.
+Notably, for the Ant task, lower bit-width quantization appears to improve rewards.
+We hypothesize that this behavior relates to findings that RL performance does not always improve monotonically with model capacity~\citep{bjorck2021towards}. }

 For both algorithms, the \emph{output} quantization has the least influence on performance.
 However, as the output quantization also has only a minor influence on the size of the synthesized hardware model, when compared to other parameters, we leave it at 8-bit for the remainder of this work.